LPioL/MultiVERSE/README.md

                                -n ../Dataset/Multiplex_Het/Multiplex_2.txt
                                -b ./Dataset/Multiplex_Het/bipartie_2colformat.csv`

 The output of this command is the embedding 'embedding_MH_eval.npy' in the directory ResultsMultiVERSE.
 The embedding is a dictionary with the index as key and the corresponding embedding as value.
-The command will also generate the results of the evaluation in a .txt file 'Result_LinkpredMultiplex_Test_Eval.txt'.
+The command will also generate the results of the evaluation in a .txt file 'Result_LinkpredMultiplexHet_Test_Eval.txt'.

 ## Usage of the RWR files: